James Outman Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- Outman is hitting .236 with 10 doubles, three triples, nine home runs and 23 walks.
+- Outman is batting .240 with 10 doubles, three triples, nine home runs and 23 walks.

-- In 25.4% of his games this year, Outman has had at least one RBI.
-He's picked up more than one in 11.3% and driven in three or more of his team's runs in four contests.
+- In 26.4% of his games this season, Outman has tallied at least one RBI.
+In eight of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

+- He has scored in 34.7% of his games this season, with more than one run scored in 13.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.